wil-scott/personal-portfolio/content/posts/opi_part1.md

 At first glance Step 3 and Step 4 may seem to be redundant, but it comes down to the differences between sfdisk and mkfs.

-Sfdisk is *partitioning* the block device - it splits our /dev/sdX into /dev/sdX1, /dev/sdX2, etc. Mkfs *formats* these partitions, creating filesystem structures that allow us to store directories, files, and so on.
+Sfdisk is *partitioning* the block device - it splits our `/dev/sdX` into `/dev/sdX1`, `/dev/sdX2`, etc. Mkfs *formats* these partitions, creating filesystem structures that allow us to store directories, files, and so on.

 ### Testing
 Eject your micro-SD card from your workstation and insert it into your Zero3.
 Connect your usb-to-ttl adapter to your work station and the TTL debug pins on the Zero3 (shown below).
-In your terminal, open a screen session at your USB-to-TTL adapter's address at baudrate 115200.
+In your terminal, open a screen session at your USB-to-TTL adapter's address.
+I used a baudrate of 115200 for my connection, but that may depend on your u-boot version/settings.

 {{< image src="/images/zero3_uartpins.png" alt="Zero3" width="500px" >}}
 {{< /image >}}